CNMAT/OSC/README.md

 ### IDEs

-Arduino 1.8.5 (tested for Due Serial and Teensy so far)
+Arduino 1.8.5

 Best Supported Board:
-The Teensy 3.0 and 3.1 and LC have the performance and memory that afford rich OSC implementations.
+ARM boards such M0, Zero, Teensy 3.0 and 3.1 and LC have the performance and memory that afford rich OSC implementations.
-Our primary test platform for new development is the Teensy 3.2 which currently offers the best performance of any of the Arduinos and variants.
-We greatly appreciate Paul Stoffregen's ongoing work with "best practice" engineering of high performance microcontrollers.
+Our primary test platform for new development is the Teensy 3.x series which currently offers the best performance of any of the Arduinos and variants.
+We greatly appreciate Paul Stoffregen's ongoing work with "best practice" engineering of high performance micro-controllers.

 ### Unsupported boards